 Full details of which can be found in the Guidance Notes and Application Form.

-During the review period (from February to April) the community fund trustees will review all of the applications.
+During the review period (May) the community fund trustees will review all of the applications.

 Please note this will take place within the same timescales every year.